-When you don’t see each other face-to-face on a daily basis, how does a business owner keep tabs on their workers?
-How would you even know your workers are working at all?
+When you don’t see each other face-to-face on a daily basis, how does a business owner keep tabs on workers?
+How would you even know workers are working at all?
 While communication is important in every business relationship, it is even more important when it comes to operating a remote group of workers.
-Without clear, concise and frequent communication, a virtual company simply wouldn’t work long-term.
+Without clear, concise and frequent communication, a virtual workforce simply wouldn’t work long-term.

-Tell your remote group of workers the hours that you are at the computer and the best way to reach you.
+Tell the remote group of workers the hours that you are at the computer and the best way to reach you.
 Let everyone know the communication expectations from the beginning.
 The less surprises on both sides, the better!

 Hiring the Right People